furkanertekinn/sql_examples/hw-1.md

 ## `select * from Production.Product where ProductNumber like 'F%' `

-# Production.Product tablosunda yer alan Name verisi içerisinde a harfi bulunanları getirdik.
+# Production.Product tablosunda yer alan Name verisi içinde a harfi bulunanları getirdik.

 ## `select * from Production.Product where Name like '%a%' `